-About This Guide xi
+About This Guide xiii

-Related Publications xi
+Related Publications xiii

-Obtaining Publications xi
+Obtaining Publications

-Conventions xii
+Conventions

-Reader Comments . xii
+Reader Comments

-1. Introduction 1
+1. Introduction

-DMF in a COPAN VTL Environment 1
+DMF in a COPAN VTL Environment

-Preliminary Requirements 2
+Preliminary Requirements

-Set Up the DMF Server and COPAN VTL System 3
+Set Up the DMF Server and COPAN VTL System

+Ensure that OpenVault Is Not Active

+Set Up the OpenVault Server and dmf Application

-Copy the Support Files to the VTL Application Servers 3
+Copy the Support Files to the VTL Application Servers

-Create the Filesystems that DMF Requires 4
+Create the Filesystems that DMF Requires

-Determine the Backup Requirements For Your Site 4
+Determine the Backup Requirements For Your Site

-Site-Specific Factors to Consider for Backups 4
+Site-Specific Factors to Consider for Backups

-Default Backup Policy for DMF and COPAN VTL 5
+Default Backup Policy for DMF and COPAN VTL

-Values You Must Determine For Backups 6
+Values You Must Determine For Backups

-Space Required for the Daily Backup 6
+Space Required for the Daily Backup

-Number of Dump Tapes Required 6
+Number of Dump Tapes Required

-Ensure that OpenVault Is Not Active 7

-Overview of the Steps in this Guide 7
+Overview of the Steps in this Guide

-2. Configure DMF 11
+2. Configure DMF

-Install the DMF License 12
+Install the DMF License

-Set Up the Environment for DMF 12
+007-5713-002 vii